Why “Policy Implications” in Marine Science Often Fall Short

 Open almost any ocean science paper, and you'll find it somewhere.
 Usually in the discussion.
 Sometimes in the abstract.
 A sentence or even a whole paragraph explaining that the findings have important implications for policy, management, or conservation.

-Policymakers, resource managers, and conservation advocates working in the ocean space have noted that a significant proportion of ocean research framed as policy-relevant is not actually useful to them.
+Policymakers, resource managers, and conservation advocates working in the ocean space have also noted that much of the research framed as policy-relevant is not, in practice, useful to them.

 Why this keeps happening